zspencer/www.zeespencer.com/_posts/2014-12-07-migitating-anxiety-on-software-teams.md

 * Are there up-coming organizational changes that may affect how I do my work?

 How each company addresses these kinds of questions is tough.
-No matter how you choose to do so, there's a few tactics that are very effective:
+No matter how you choose to do so, there's a few tactics that are effective:

 * Terseness is a virtue.
-Long meandering reports of supporting data is more interesting for the person doing the analysis than the people effected by it.
+Long meandering reports are more interesting for the person doing the reporting than the people effected by it.
 * Make it consumable asyncronously.
-Being able to read and review information at ones own convenience is a huge step in reducing anxiety.
+Being able to read and review information at ones own convenience allows people to decide when and what to explore.
 * Consistency is huge.
-Consistency in both delivery and type of information presented helps people establish trends.
+Consistency in both delivery and type of information presented helps people notice trends.
 * _Don't mandate it_.
 Not everyone wants all the information or even the same information.
-Distributing knowledge via  a mandatory meeting can cast people who are already confident as disengaged.
+Distributing knowledge via a mandatory meeting can cast people who are not anxious about the information as disengaged.

 Providing financial stability, direction and time for improving skills, and knowledge about the current and likely future state of a company all go a long way in freeing up a teams mental capacity.

 I'd love to hear your thoughts on how anxiety and uncertainty affects software teams!
+Why not <a id="send-email" href="mailto: hello@zeespencer.com">drop me a line</a>.